ar-io/ar-io-node/README.md

 computation will be added in a future release.
 Also, be aware, ArNS is still using a test contract.
 Resolved names should be considered temporary.

+### Admin API key

+HTTP endpoints under '/ar-io/admin' are protected by an admin API key.
+On startup, the admin key is read from the `ADMIN_API_KEY` environment variable.
+If no key is set, a random key is generated and logged.
+To make a request to an admin endpoint add an `Authorization: Bearer <ADMIN_API_KEY>` header to your request.

 ## Principles and Practices

 ### Architecture